gvenzl/git-db/README.md

     work on the current change
-       add        Add a DDL change to the index reset      Reset current HEAD to the specified state squash     Squash changes on a given object into a single file
+       add        Add a DDL change to the index reset      Reset current HEAD to the specified state

     examine the history and state
        log        Show commit logs